 - Open your home.
 Obviously, kids relate most easily with others their own age.
 That might be frustrating to parents, but you and I were exactly the same way!
 As they get older, your kids will probably want to hang out with their friends more and more.
 Use that to your advantage.
 Let them know that their friends are welcome to hang out at your home.
 You’ll not only learn more about what your child’s friends are like—and what kind of impact they’re having on your child—but you’ll also be able to encourage positive activities and help healthy friendships continue to grow.

 - Look for mentors.
 Pairing your child with the right guides and mentors can help set them up for future success.
 Begin with a simple conversation with your child about goals.
 Now they don’t have to create a master plan of everything they ever want to do.
-Just help them make a list of two or three goals, like learning a specific skill or saving a certain amount of money for college.
+Just help them make a list of two or three goals in different areas of life, like learning a specific skill or saving a certain amount of money for college.
 With those goals in mind, think of people you know who’d be good mentors to help your child accomplish them.
 For example, if your child wants to learn about computer programming, look into job-shadowing opportunities with a friend or coworker who is in that field.

 Don’t let the wrong relationships stagnate in your child’s life.
 There are proactive steps you can take today to help them identify which relationships might be holding them back and which ones are moving them toward success!